Winemaker in the House - Rasa Wines

 Andy is a willing listener when it comes to insights shared by established winemakers, given he’s still to complete his winemaking degree.
 “We’re so grateful for the guidance of other Barossa winemakers, as we’re still learning and evolving.
 We’re out to make wines that reflect who we are as people, wines that reflect what we like to drink.
 We want them to express a deep and obvious connection to the place they were made and when they were made…of vineyard, variety and vintage.
 We make our wines with the absolute bare minimum of human intervention, only to whatever extent is required to ensure they’re technically sound.
 Because we don’t filter or fine our wines before bottling, they can be a bit cloudy, but don’t let that put you off.
 Utmost in our minds is to make wines that are delicious and enjoyable, that create thought and bring about positive mood changes when people drink them.”

 That’s the foreword to what I think is a brilliant wine story in the making.
 Andy and Emma are exceptionally grounded, and share a wonderfully simple and refreshing approach to making wine.
 They respect the landscape and aspire only to produce wine that reflects when and where it was made, and wine that they and others will derive pleasure from.
-This approach to wine making and wine enjoying is one we share and celebrate at Artisans of Barossa, and we welcome them into the house this Saturday and Sunday from 12-4pm to present a selection of their wines.
+This approach to wine making and wine enjoying is one we share and celebrate at Artisans of Barossa, and we welcome them into the house to present a selection of their wines.